ted-moke/ff-tv-guide/docs/MIGRATION_GUIDE-25_08_20.md

 ## Conclusion

 This migration is a significant structural change that will improve data organization and enable better multi-season support.
-While it carries some risks, careful planning, testing, and monitoring can ensure a successful deployment.
+The single league migration feature allows for safe, incremental testing and deployment.

+**Recommended approach:**
+1. **Test with single league migration** first
+2. **Verify everything works** with migrated data
+3. **Migrate a few user leagues** as a pilot
+4. **Run full migration** once confident

 Remember: **Always backup your data before running the migration, and test thoroughly on staging first.**